zenseact/zmbt-framework/docs/signal-mapping.md

 2. Execute pre-run tasks.
 3. Inject the stimuli from the test vector into the environment.
 4. Execute the trigger.
-5. Observe the responses captured in the environment and verify against expectations.
+5. Observe the responses captured in the environment and verify them against expectations.
 6. Execute post-run tasks.
 7. Report the results.